23 Best George Orwell Quotes From 1984 Book on War, Nationalism & Revolution

 What I saw in Spain, and what I have seen since the inner workings of left-wing political parties, have given me a horror of politics.
 I was for a while a member of the Independent Labour Party, but left them at the beginning of the present war because I considered that they were talking nonsense and proposing a line of policy that could only make things easier for Hitler.
 In sentiment I am definitely “left”, but I believe that a writer can only remain honest if he keeps free of party labels.

-See More ➤ 22 Beautiful Quotes On Management And Leadership
+See More ➤ 40 Napoleon Bonaparte Quotes On War, Religion, Politics And Government

 The writers I care most about and never grow tired of are Shakespeare, Swift, Fielding, Dickens, Charles Reade, Samuel Butler, Zola, Flaubert and, among modern writers, James Joyce, T. S. Eliot and D. H. Lawrence.
 But I believe the modern writer who has influenced me most is Somerset Maugham, whom I admire immensely for his power of telling a story straightforwardly and without frills.
 Outside my work the thing I care most about is gardening, especially vegetable gardening.
 I like English cookery and English beer, French red wines, Spanish white wines, Indian tea, strong tobacco, coal fires, candlelight and comfortable chairs.
 I dislike big towns, noise, motor cars, the radio, tinned food, central heating and “modern” furniture.
 My wife’s tastes fit in almost perfectly with my own.
 My health is wretched, but it has never prevented me from doing anything that I wanted to, except, so far, fight in the present war.
 I ought perhaps to mention that though this account that I have given of myself is true, George Orwell is not my real name.